jandoant/shoppinglist/README.md

 * when clicking on that Button -> show Edit ListName Dialog
 * Display current ListName in EditDialog
 * update the ListName and LastChangedTimestamp Value in Firebase

+### v08 - add Timestamp created to the ShoppingList - Object